Home Compare IBM vs SAP.DE

 International Business Machines holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 SAP SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (IBM: Russell 1000, SAP.DE: STOXX 600).
+Peer scores are normalised within each company's primary universe (IBM: Russell 1000, SAP.DE: HDAX).

 The clearest separation starts in growth, but stability adds another real layer to the result.
-The overall score gap is 11 points in favour of International Business Machines Corporation.
+International Business Machines Corporation leads by 10 points on the overall comparison score.

 Trajectory Similarity